What Should I Ask When Choosing a Facial Plastic Surgeon?

 Many surgeons perform cosmetic and other surgery, and the breakdown of these treatments varies from physician to physician.
 A larger part of the surgeon’s practice devoted to cosmetic surgery usually translates into greater experience in this field.
 Dr. Fishman’s practice is approximately 70% aesthetic (both surgical and non-surgical) and 30% functional and reconstructive.
 Dr. Fishman believes this breakdown is the best use of her knowledge and skills, with the reconstructive practice making her aesthetic skills better and vice versa.

-Some surgeon utilize fellows, residents, and other trainees in their practice.
+Some surgeons utilize fellows, residents, and other trainees in their practice.
 While teaching is a wonderful way to develop and pass on one’s skills, Dr. Fishman firmly believes in performing 100% of her surgical and injectable treatments herself.

 The relationship between patient and surgeon is very important, and open and ongoing communication is a key part of this relationship.
 Pre-operative and post-operative care are just as important as the events of surgery, and Dr. Fishman is fully committed to her patients’ comfort, safety, great outcomes, and a wonderful treatment experience.